k3ssen/GeneratorBundle/Resources/doc/configuration.md

 Note that some options have dependencies on other bundles.
 For instance,  `SecurityBundle` is required to use voters.
-If that bundle isn't enabled, then no voter will be generated, no matter the configured settings.
+If that bundle isn't enabled, then normally no voter will be generated (unless you set `check_security_bundle_enabled` to false).
 Likewise, traits won't be generated if their namespaces can't be resolved.